ebrensi/HUB_Invoice_Analysis/readme.md

 * Each invoice spreadsheet contains a sub-table of items that fees were charged for, including but not limited to: room, setup/clean-up, IHO staff support, audio technician, etc.  Each of these items has an associated fee: either a flat fee, or a rate and number of hours, and subtotal (rate * hours), and sometimes a discount field given as a percentage.

-Since these invoices contain people's contact information, the original invoices are not included in this repo.
+Since these invoices contain peoples' contact information, the original invoices are not included in this repo.
 Instead, we include the json file produced by `import_workbooks.py`, which contains all of the invoice info necessary for analysis.

 ### Imported invoice data
-`invoices.json` contains a nested dictionary data structure with sheet-names as keys at the top-level.
+[`invoices.json`](invoices.json) contains a nested dictionary data structure with sheet-names as keys at the top-level.
 Each invoice (usually) contains:
 * items that IHO charged money for: typically rooms or other services
 * RATE info based on the type of renter and day-type: eg.